Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Phase diagrams of models

 The overall phase diagram looks quite similar to what is seen in Figures \ref{PhaseDiag4} and \ref{PhaseDiag5}, despite it is now harder to guess the vacuum at the origin in yellow and purple phases.
 We conjecture that for $k_2=2, k_3=1$ it is given by the Abelian CS theory

 This conjecture is motivated by a duality discussed in the next section.
-Slightly more generally, for $k_3=1$ it is natural to expect that this vacuum supports the same TQFT in the IR, as does the Abelian vacuum also existing in this phase, namely
+Slightly more generally, for $k_3=1$ (in which case the Witten index of the large mass phase vanishes) it is natural to expect that this vacuum supports the same TQFT in the IR, as does the Abelian vacuum also existing in this phase, namely